-As a birth parent, you may have also heard of the option to have an adoption attorney to help you with your adoption plan.
-Many expectant parents or birth mothers like to use an adoption attorney instead of an adoption agency as their adoption service provider (which is another term for an adoption agency, adoption social worker or adoption attorney) when they have identified a potential adoptive family or couple and both members of the triad (birth parent, child, adoptive family) do not have an adoption agency with whom they are already working.
+As a birth parent, you may have also heard of the option to have an adoption attorney help you with your adoption plan.
+Some birth mothers and/or birth fathers decide to work with an adoption attorney rather than working with an adoption center as their adoption service provider (which is another term for an adoption agency, adoption social worker, or adoption attorney) when they have found a prospective adoptive couple and both members of the triad (birth parent, child, adoptive family) do not have an adoption agency with whom they are already working.
 You may be wondering about what situation this would happen in.
 Sometimes birth mothers will find a hopeful adoptive couple through church, friends, social media, or through online adoption photolistings.
 Adoption.com has a wonderful article outlining the various similarities and differences in using an adoption center or an adoption attorney.

-How to Choose an Adoption Agency or Adoption Attorney in PA
+How to Choose an Adoption Service Provider in PA

-Many adoption centers or agencies in PA that focus on private infant adoption (which is the type of adoption you would be pursuing if you decide to create an adoption plan for your baby, and especially those who help support and facilitate the adoption for the expectant parents, will offer many different services.
-These services will be specific for each member of the adoption triad.
+Many adoption centers or agencies in PA that focus on private infant adoption (which is the type of adoption you would be pursuing if you decided to create an adoption plan for your baby), and especially those who facilitate the adoption for the birth mother, will offer a collection of support services for all members of the adoption triad.
 The adoption triad is a term for all of the members in the adoption—the expectant parents, the baby, and the hopeful adoptive family.

 Next Steps of Adoption in PA as a Birth Mother

 Many birth mothers wonder at some point in their adoption in PA process, how will I afford to carry my baby to birth and place them for adoption?
-Your adoption service provider will help you understand what birth mother expenses will be paid for by the prospective adoptive parents.
-Regarding adoption in PA, the law permits prospective adoptive parents to pay or reimburse the actual medical expenses related to the mother’s pregnancy and the birth of the child.
+Your adoption service provider will help you understand what birth mother expenses will be covered by your baby’s adoptive family.
 Pennsylvania law does prohibit prospective adoptive parents from paying any living expenses.
-Child Welfare Gateway has a great document on birth parent expenses regulations per state.
-Your adoption service provider will have more information on these regulations regarding birth parent expenses and adoption in PA.
 The law is set up to ensure that, as a birth mother, the adoption will not cost you anything.
 You can have all of your medical bills paid for during the pregnancy and postpartum, and the prospective adoptive parents pay all agency or legal costs as well.

 Birth Plan for Adoption in PA

-At the end of your pregnancy, when you are in labor, your adoption agency will inform the prospective adoptive parents, if you have not already, that you are at the hospital or birthing center.
-In your birth plan, which you may or may not have discussed with your baby’s prospective adoptive family, you made a decision of when the adoptive family would be notified about the labor and by whom.
-Your agency or adoption attorney will make sure your plan is communicated with the prospective adoptive parents.
+When you as the birth mother are in labor, you or your adoption service provider will let your baby’s adoptive family know.
 You may choose whether to have the adoptive parents in the labor room or not.
 This is up to you.
-You may also take as much time as you want and need privately with your baby after the birth and before the adoptive parents meet your baby.
+You may also take as much time as you want and need privately with your baby after birth and before the adoptive parents meet your baby.

-After birth, there are various steps in completing the relinquishment paperwork and finalizing the adoption.
-There will be time before you sign any paperwork relinquishing your maternal or parental rights.
+After your baby has arrived, you will have time before you need to complete any adoption in PA paperwork finalizing the adoption.
 You can have as much time as you need with your baby alone after their birth.
 There is no right or wrong decision on how much time you want with your baby; this is entirely your decision.